lsu-ddem/digital-storytelling/content/2-Sonic/introduction-to-creating-and-recording-sonic-vibrations-student.md

    * Participate in a quick walkthrough of [Audacity software](https://www.audacityteam.org/).
 Learn its key features and quirks to prepare for sound manipulation.
 3. **Experiment with Sound**

-   * Begin with a provided sound file.
-Experiment by altering its:
+   * Begin with a provided sound file, such as this one:

-     * Loudness
+     <iframe frameborder="0" scrolling="no" src="https://freesound.org/embed/sound/iframe/348251/simple/large/" width="920" height="245"></iframe>

+     Experiment by changing its:

      * Pitch
+     * L﻿oudness
      * Quality
      * Timbre
    * Practice duplicating, replicating, and combining tracks to understand the basics of sound editing.